 Kevin Stannard, a former exam board official and director of learning at the Girls’ Day School Trust, which runs two academies and 24 independent schools, said that having a criterion-based exam system - which does not put a cap on the number of students allowed to achieve certain grades - leads to increasing numbers of pupils getting A/A* passes.

 “Grade inflation is a systemic feature of criterion-based exams, so if there isn’t a record percentage of pupils getting top grades again this year, it suggests something quite disturbing: the system isn’t so much broken as corrupt,” he said.
 “Someone will have decided to raise the bar, not by setting more difficult questions but simply by raising the boundary mark for particular grades.”

-Ofqual insisted that it did not “fix” grades.
+Ofqual insisted this week that it did not “fix” grades.
 “Our job is to make sure that grades are right, and that what is required for each grade stays steady,” a spokesman said.

-England has taken over as the best-performing home nation, with 8 per cent of entries gaining A* grades.
+England has taken over as the best performing home nation, with 8 per cent of entries gaining A* grades.
 Northern Ireland relinquished top spot as its A* grades dropped for the second year running, to 7.7 per cent.
-Wales remains bottom with a fall from 6.3 per cent to 6 per cent.
+Wales remains bottom with a fall from 6.3 per cent to 6.0 per cent.

 A-level results for 2012 (2011 figures in brackets)